unitechy/unitechy-blog/_notes/BCBC-Bath/BCBC Bath - Potluck 3.md

 For the third installment of the Potluck, we chose Mezcla by Ixta Belfrage.

 I loved that the book isn't strictly Mexican cuisine.
 It borrows from different cuisines.
 There's essence of Tadka.
 She uses Garam Masala in many recipes.
+I also loved that none of the recipes were too complicated.
+Most of us found the ingredients within the markets -- Mostly either at Nature's Basket or at Food Hall in Bangalore.

+For the first time in the last 3 Potlucks, there were no leftovers.
+Everyone consumed everything.
+Partially because everything was delish.
+Partly because this is our 3rd Potluck and we've figured out the right quantity to cook?
+Perhaps.

 #### List of dishes we had during the Potluck #3